Mount Harrison Interpretive Area

 Christ's Indian paintbrush (Castilleja christii) is a beautiful yellow-flowering plant on Mount Harrison.
 It is found nowhere else in

+the world!
 The paintbrush is in its full splendor from mid-July to early August, and is confined an estimated 200 acres.
 One of Idaho's

 rarest plants, it was named a "Canadidate Species" under the Endangered Species Act in 1975.
 The Sawtooth National forest considers